TNO/Covid-SEIR/README.md

 generates hindcast and forecast  (shown in paper appendix, and fig. 3) as well as ensemble plots.data corona_esmda generates prior and posterior ensembles of dead, hospitalized, etc

-The csv file can be used for further post_processing, containing confidence intervals, which can be plotted elseweher
+The csv file can be used for further post_processing, containing confidence intervals, which can be plotted with running confidencecurves.py

 6 . errors
 If a config keyword is misspelled or missing this easily results in an error, please provide all keywords.